amandineameye/DocMorrisApp/README.md

 ### Why not Restyle?

-- Theming is only supported through Restyle's limited component set (<Box>, <Text>, etc.)
+- You can only use Restyle’s theming with its own components like <Box> or <Text>.
-- Lacks flexibility to style native or third-party components without extra wrappers
+- Native or third-party components (like from libraries) need extra wrappers to use the same styles.
-- Less ergonomic in real-world component trees that mix custom and external components
+- When you mix your own components with native and library ones, styling becomes inconsistent and harder to manage.
-- No support for conditionally styled props in a clean, intuitive way
+- It's not straightforward to apply styles based on props or state in a clean way.
-- TypeScript support is functional but less expressive and harder to extend for dynamic styles
+- Autocomplete and type checking work, but are limited.

 We prioritize **component-level styling, rich theming, code clarity, and TypeScript support.**
 **styled-components** provides the most balanced and future-proof solution for these requirements in a multi-brand React Native app.